Eastern hognose snake: Habitat

 Studies have shown that H. platirhinos prefers upland sandy pine-forests, old-fields and forest edges.
 Like most of the genus Heterodon, the Eastern Hognose Snake prefers dry conditions with loose soil for burrowing purposes.
 These loose soils are preferable habitat components for nesting and egg laying.
-At the northern end of their range, they have been found to prefer developed lands as their desired habitat followed by mixed forests dominated by Hemlock trees.
+Barrier beach and dune ecosystems appear to contain some of the highest densities of Heterodon platirhinos because of abundant prey (primarily anurans from the genera Anaxyrus).
+At the northern end of their range, they have been found to prefer developed lands as their desired habitat followed by mixed forests dominated by hemlock trees.
 Based on a study in Canada, the average home range size is about 40 hectares.
-Some individuals will travel outside of their home range in search of mates and nesting sites.
+Their habitats include southeastern and midwestern woodlands, tall-grassland prairies, and grassy or cultivated fields along woodland edges.
+Their habitat range tends to increase with grass and leaf litter.